Electric Vehicles with Final Assembly in North America

 |2023||Tesla Model S||Manufacturer sales cap met|

 This list will be updated as vehicle manufacturers submit Fuel Economy labeling information and Part 583 vehicle identification information to the relevant government agencies.
 Manufacturers can use the website contact form to request changes to this vehicle list.
 For more information, see details for manufacturers.

 Final assembly in North America is not required for tax credit eligibility for vehicles purchased before August 17, 2022.
 For more details, see Electric Vehicle (EV) and Fuel Cell Electric Vehicle (FCEV) Tax Credit and IRS Qualified Plug-in Electric Drive Motor Vehicle Credit.

 Specific Assembly Location Based on VIN

-In addition to the list of vehicles with final assembly in North America listed above, the build location of a particular vehicle should be confirmed by the VIN or an information label affixed to the vehicle.
-The U.S. Department of Transportation's NHTSA provides a VIN decoder that can be used to identify a vehicle's build plant and country of manufacture along with other details about the vehicle.
+The build location of a particular vehicle should be confirmed by the VIN or an information label affixed to the vehicle.
+The U.S. Department of Transportation's NHTSA also provides a VIN decoder that can be used to identify a vehicle's build plant and country of manufacture along with other details about the vehicle.
 To look up a vehicle's assembly location (build plant country), submit the VIN below.